Editorial Style Guide

 Not everything that looks like a method deserves its own page.
 Distinguish between:

-• Method — what you do with customers.
+• Method — what you do with participants.
 Has its own procedure, biases, and interpretation.
 Gets its own page.

 • Execution technique — how you deliver or instrument a method (e.g., link tracking, A/B variant serving).
 Does not get its own page; mention it within the method it supports.